Skip to Main Content

 Executive Director

 Dan joined Maureen’s Haven in 2018 and brings over 20 years of dedicated service and experience working with underserved populations.
-Dan is a staunch supporter and advocate for the homeless in our community, where he lives with his wife, Jennifer and son, Hudson.
+Dan is a staunch supporter and advocate for the homeless in our community, where he lives with his wife and son.
 Dan started his career on the East End of Long Island working for Southampton College, and has worked for prominent organizations such as PR Newswire and the March of Dimes.

 Dan received his MS from St. Joseph’s College where he was awarded the 2019 Human Services Alumni of the Year Award.
 He received his BA from Long Island University, Southampton College.
 As a life-long East End resident, Dan has been committed to serving the community and helping those individuals most in need.